How to Tip Wedding Vendors in 2019

 - Total cost per hour, per worker needed on your wedding date

 - Total cost per hour, per worker required to prepare for your wedding

 - Level of demand for the product at the time of reservation

 - The location of your wedding venue

 - A flat rate of 20% to cover gratuities

-This is a far more ‘behind the scenes’ & detailed look at why you’re being billed what you’re paying.
-However, it’s also a great insight into the wedding businesses that you’re working with.
+On a detailed ‘behind the scenes’ level of why you’re being billed the price, you’re paying.
 So you can understand how it’s directly affecting your dream wedding results.

 Strait services are typically solo or partnered entrepreneurs with a helper tagging along.
-These contractors tend to take a high-level of pride in the work their doing to prepare for, on the day-of, & after your special day.
+These contractors tend to take a high-level of pride in the work they do to prepare for, the day-of, & after your special day.

 This category typically includes:

 - Makeup Artists (Be sure to also follow a custom pre-wedding skincare plan)